dcayll/dcayll.github.io/_posts/2023-09-17-Linking-Obsidian-Sync-to-github-pages-Website.md

 github has a text editor on mobile that I tried to use to make changes to my website on mobile, but that was clunky and hard to use since it isn't made for this.
 I then resorted to making posts on onenote and then copy pasting the post into a post on my github folder so it would show up in my website.
 However, the formatting didn't transfer over well from the XML based text editing into the basic test format that is markdown, which added lots of extra work for me.

 A coworker showed me obsidian and I began experimenting with it and discovered it was exactly what I wanted.
 It was built to edit markdown files natively, and can sync between multiple devices seamlessly.
 It saves files in a folder format on your computer which can also overlap with the folder you sync with github.
 Changes made on mobile can be immediately pushed to the github server where the website is hosted for a seamless experience from the user's POV.

+Benefits:
-Added benefit is easier integration of images into a post.
+1. Easier integration of images into a post.

-I am now using obsidian with github integration to update this website.
-Details below:
+2. Native .md file editing in Obsidian
+3. Instant sync between devices and easy push to jekyll website through github
+4. Open source community in Obsidian
+5. Many plugins with Obsidian

+Details to set up below:

 1. Set up an obsidian vault using the "from a folder" option ![[Pasted image 20230917140127.png]]
 	1. Now your obsidian vault is the same as the file system used to update your Jekyll website
 2. Purchase and set up obsidian sync
 	1. This option allows your obsidian notebook to sync between multiple devices.
 It happens nearly instantaneously and then the changes show up on your initial file system.
 3. Install the Obsidian git plugin to automatically push changes in the obsidian file system to github without having to open up github and push it yourself.
 	1. This can be configured any way you want.
 I chose no automatic sync and to only sync using a hotkey whenever I choose.
+4.